crate/crate-sample-apps/python/documentation.md

         return app_globals.conn
 ```

-To get a traceback from Crate in case of something wrong, we set the `error_trace` argument to `True`.
+To get a traceback from CrateDB in case of something wrong, we set the `error_trace` argument to `True`.

 ### Executing Statements
 #### Executing a Single Statement
 SQL statements can be executed using the `execute()` method on the cursor.
-Each `execute()` call results in a new HTTP request to the Crate Cluster.
+Each `execute()` call results in a new HTTP request to the CrateDB Cluster.
 The response of the request (such as `rowcount`, `duration`, etc.) is written directly to the executing cursor object.

 ```python
 cursor.execute("""